EnterpriseDB/edb-ansible/README.md

 This is an open-source project and is not officially supported by EDB Support.
 This repository is maintained and supported by the EDB GitHub members of this repository.
 Please provide feedback by posting issues and contribute by creating pull requests.

 # edb_postgres

-This Ansible Galaxy Collection sets up and configures the repositories from which packages will be retrieved for any Postgres or EnterpriseDB Postgresql Advanced Server installations.
+This Ansible Galaxy Collection brings reference architecture deployment capabilites for PostgreSQL or EnterpriseDB Postgres Advanced Server.

 **Not all Distribution or versions are supported on all the operating systems available.**